 In 1865 a local landowner died, and his family decided to remember him by paying for an urgently needed new parish church for Sutton Veny: St John the Evangelist.
 Its churchyard is the final resting place of 168 servicemen and women of Commonwealth forces of the First World War.
 All but two of their graves form a beautiful war graves plot on the east side of the church.
-More than 140 of those buried here were Australian army personnel, including two nurses.
+More than 140 of those buried at this war cemetery were Australian army personnel, including two nurses.

 Find out more